The Story of Vlchek

 The illustration shows the 20-piece "Tourist" kit in a canvas roll, priced at $7.
 The text offers other tool kits ranging from the No. 909 "Little Roadster" at $3 up to the No. 900 "Mechanician Kit" at $20.

-In 1928 Vlchek began offering open-end wrenches made of chrome-molybdenum alloy steel.
+In 1928 Vlchek began offering open-end wrenches made of chrome-molybdenum alloy steel, generally regarded as one of the highest quality steels for tool making.

-Fig. 3C shows a notice for Vlchek wrench sets in carbon steel and chrome-molybdenum steel, as published on page 60 of the July 19, 1928 issue of Hardware Age.
+Fig. 5 shows a notice for Vlchek wrench sets in carbon steel and chrome-molybdenum steel, as published on page 60 [External Link] of the July 19, 1928 issue of Hardware Age.

 The top illustration shows the "Fitz-All" carbon steel wrench set, and the bottom illustration shows the new chrome-molybdenum wrench set.
 Although not mentioned in the text, the wrenches were designed with "Parabolic" heads.

-By the late 1920s Vlchek Tool had expanded beyond tool kits into general automotive service tools, offering wrenches, pliers, and striking tools in both carbon and alloy steels.
+The adoption of chrome-molybdenum steel signified that Vlchek tool was expanding beyond tool kits into general automotive service tools, and from the late 1920s onward the company offered wrenches, pliers, and striking tools in both carbon and alloy steels.

 A full-page ad in the May 1930 issue of Popular Science Monthly shows an impressive Vlchek Forging Hammer along with examples of the various tools sold by the company.
 The text of the ad emphasizes the high quality of Vlchek tools and the low cost made possible by volume production.